 For my money, however, there are two actors in 2021 that were even better: the non-nominated Damon, as a bigoted Oklahoma father who travels to Marseilles, France, to free his LGBTQ+ daughter (Abigail Breslin) from prison, only to free his mind as well, in the underrated “Stillwater;” and previous nominee (for “Hacksaw Ridge”) Garfield for “Tick, Tick…Boom!”
-Garfield, who also co-starred in “The Eyes of Tammy Faye,” and had a surprisingly substantial role in “Spider-Man: No Way Home” (spoiler alert, perhaps), has had a banner year.
+Garfield, who also co-starred in “The Eyes of Tammy Faye,” and had a surprisingly substantial role in “Spider-Man: No Way Home” (SPOILER ALERT, perhaps), has had a banner year.
 In “Tick, Tick…Boom!” he plays Jonathan Larson, the Steven Sondheim-loving playwright who struggles to get funding for an outer-space musical that eventually morphs into the AIDS drama “Rent.”
 Garfield can, sing, dance, and act his heart out; his is my favorite performance by any actor in 2021.

-If you’re wondering, the other nominees this year are Cumberbatch, as a closeted, hard-living rancher in “The Power of Dog;” surprise nominee Bardem (who won Best Supporting Actor in 2008 for his memorable turn as the hitman Anton Chigurh in “No Country for Old Men”) as the charismatic Desi Arnaz; and the always-reliable Washington, chewing black-and-white scenery and earning his ninth Oscar nomination as Scotland’s MacBeth, in the Joel Coen-directed “The Tragedy of MacBeth.”
+If you’re wondering, the other nominees this year are Cumberbatch, as a closeted, hard-living rancher in “The Power of Dog;” surprise nominee Bardem (who won Best Supporting Actor in 2008 for his memorable turn as the hitman Anton Chigurh in “No Country for Old Men”) as the charismatic Desi Arnaz; and the always-reliable Washington, chewing black-and-white scenery and earning his tenth acting nomination as Scotland’s MacBeth, in the Joel Coen-directed “The Tragedy of MacBeth.”